sindre-frisvold-git/redis-docs/docs/guide/server.md

 })
 ```

-If you are getting "x509: cannot validate certificate for xxx.xxx.xxx.xxx because it doesn't contain
+If you are getting
+`x509: cannot validate certificate for xxx.xxx.xxx.xxx because it doesn't contain any IP SANs`, try
-any IP SANs", try to set `ServerName` option:
+to set `ServerName` option:

 ```go
 rdb := redis.NewClient(&redis.Options{